deniselashlley/TheLightTreeYoga/src/pages/mystory/index.md

 ---
 templateKey: my-story
 title: Jae Gibbs
-body: >-
-  A Yogi and Embodied Mystic, Jae began her journey with Yoga in 2002.
-In 2015 she began leading classes, sharing the ancient wisdom, practices and her personal learnings.
-In 2018, as a part of reclaiming her lineage and identity, she began a priestess journey into the Afro and Celtic mystic arts.

-  Jae facilities healing spaces for embodied explorations that cultivate self-love and community care for our collective wellbeing and empowerment.
-As a mixed-black bodied woman, she centres the healing of ethnic race-based and patriarchal trauma, exploring and unravelling how these impressions manifest in our bodies and minds to inhibit our true nature, power and magic.
-quote: Where is your magic?
-How does it desire to emerge?
 image: /img/af19-headshot-crop2.png
+quote: I help curious seekers re-member the forgotten wisdom within your bodies and hearts, to explore a more courageous, connected and authentic life
 pageLink:
   label: About Yoga
   link: /about
 ---
+A Yogini, Embodied Mystic and Focalizing Somatic Therapist, Jae began her own healing and empowerment journey with Yoga in 2002.
+In 2015 she began leading classes, sharing the ancient wisdom, practices and her personal learnings.

+As a part of reclaiming her ancestral lineage and move toward a decolonised identity, Jae began a priestess journey into the arts of indigenous Afro and Celtic spiritual practice.

+More recently Jae has trained as Focalizing practitioner, a trauma informed, self-empowered therapy focused on accessing embodied wisdom to heal emotional wounds and guide a more authentic lived experience.

+Jae facilities healing spaces for embodied explorations that cultivate self-love and community care for our collective wellbeing and empowerment.
+As a mixed-black bodied woman, she centres the healing of ethnic race-based and patriarchal trauma, exploring and unravelling how these impressions manifest in our bodies and minds to inhibit our true nature, power and magic.